adiel3/raccoon_project/README.md

 ### A note
 On initial commit of this project, the github hosted website was taking a very long time to finish uploading and was not yet functioning.

+Publicly available datasets were not committed to the repo, but were linked in the notebook.